TiagoManuelPC/TiagoManuelPC/README.md

-## I'm a Junior Software Engineer in training
+## I'm a Junior Software Developer in training

 - I’m currently a student at [Makers Academy](https://makers.tech/about-us/)
 - Fun facts: I love to collect Videogames